CollaboraOnline/online/windows/coda/README.md

 Download and unpack the zstd-1.5.7 tarball.
 Open the Visual Studio solution zstd-1.5.7/build/VS2010/zstd.sln.
 Let Visual Studio retarget the projects.
-Build the solution.
+It is enough to build just the libzstd project of the solution.

-The binary that you are interested in is zstd-1.5.7/build/VS2010/bin/x64\_Debug/libzstd\_static.lib.
+The static libraries that you are interested end up as zstd-1.5.7/build/VS2010/bin/x64\_Debug/libzstd\_static.lib and zstd-1.5.7/build/VS2010/bin/x64\_Release/libzstd\_static.lib .

 ## Poco

-Download and unpack the poco-poco-1.13.3-release.tar.gz tarball.
+Download and unpack the poco-poco-1.13.3-release.zip archive.

 Then build it.
 Only a subset of it is needed.
 In a Ubuntu shell window, run: